Teams feeling the excitement since the end of bowl season

 Doesn't hurt the mood at Washington, either, when all of the other Pac-12 heavyweights, with the exception of Stanford, are enduring some form of a rebuild.

-Running back Myles Gaskin, set to break Napoleon Kaufman's career rushing record at the school in the season opener, is coming back.
+Running back Myles Gaskin, set to break Napoleon Kaufman's career rushing record at Washington in the season opener, is coming back.
 And so is quarterback Jake Browning, poised, like Gaskin, to be a four-year starter.

 Just think about what Browning and Gaskin can do together in 2018, especially with emerging difference-maker Salvon Ahmed sharing time to keep Gaskin fresh.
-The biggest shot of energy over the past two months, though, came courtesy of Jacob Eason, the prodigal son, returning home from Georgia to battle for the right to place to replace Browning in 2019.
+The biggest shot of energy over the past two months, though, came courtesy of Jacob Eason, the prodigal son, returning home from Georgia to battle for the right to replace Browning in 2019.

 He'll sit out in 2018, but Eason, the 2015 Gatorade National Player of the Year, still figures to capture more than his share of attention this spring.